influx6/sqlkit/readme.md

 go get -u github.com/gokit/sqlkit
 ```

+## Annotations

+- `@sql`

+Generate SQL package-level methods for interacting with database.

+- `sqlapi`

+Generate API package for interacting with CRUD operations for structs.

 ## Usage

 Running the following commands instantly generates all necessary files and packages for giving code gen.